googlearchive/apigee-javascript-sdk/samples/push/ios/README.md

-## Apigee App Services Push Notifications with Phonegap!
+## Apigee Push Notifications for iOS with Phonegap!

 This sample illustrates how you can add support for push notifications in an HTML5/JavaScript app run on an iOS device.
 In the [Apigee documentation](http://apigee.com/docs/app-services/content/tutorial-push-notifications-sample-app), you'll find more information in a complete walkthrough on adding push notifications support.